 Appendix Table D-1 presents SRS radioactive release totals from monitored and unmonitored (calculated) sources, while Table 5-2 provides a summary for the calendar year (CY).
-During the past 10 years, the total annual tritium release has ranged from about 9,000 to 40,000 Ci per year, with an annual average tritium release of 24,100 Ci (Figure 5-2).
-The 2019 SRS tritium releases totaled 9,250 Ci, which is the lowest in 10 years.
-The 76% decrease in tritium releases was due to there being no major maintenance activities in the Tritium Facility in 2019 as conducted in 2018.
-Additionally, the amount of tritium released during routine operations at SRS fluctuates due to changes in SRS missions and in the annual production schedules of the tritium-processing facilities.
+During the past 10 years, the total annual tritium release has ranged from about 7,030 to 40,000 Ci per year, with an annual average tritium release of 20,800 Ci (Figure 5-2).
+The 2020 SRS tritium releases totaled 7,030 Ci, which is the lowest in 10 years.
+The 24% decrease in SRS tritium releases from the 2019 releases was primarily due to the recent 2020 deactivation of legacy process buildings.
+Other contributing factors are the fluctuations in the amount of tritium released during routine operations and the natural decay of tritium (about 5% per year).

-In 2019, tritium and krypton-85 accounted for a majority of the total radiation SRS operations released to the air.
+In 2020, tritium and krypton-85 accounted for a majority of the total radiation SRS operations released to the air.
 Tritium-processing facilities are responsible for most of the SRS tritium releases, and the reprocessing of highly enriched uranium at H-Area separations facilities is responsible for all krypton-85 releases.
 Tritium releases from the separations areas are a combination of releases from the tritium-processing facilities and the dissolution in H Canyon.
 Appendix Table D-1 and Figures 5-2 and 5-3 show the tritium releases from the separations areas, legacy reactor facilities, and unmonitored sources.